oplS16projects/Fred-s-Stockroom/template.md

 ### Evaluation of Results
 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.
+In order to verify the outcome we can compare our result with the data available online.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.